Barrian Mining Signs Definitive Agreement to Acquire Troy Canyon

 |

-1% Underlying NSR with option for Barrian to repurchase entire 1% NSR for USD$1.0 million; and
+Existing 1% underlying net smelter returns royalty ("NSR") with option for Barrian to repurchase entire 1% NSR for USD$1.0 million; and

 |